 - Specify a Name to identify the configuration as applying to the PS application.
 The Connection is set up automatically for the local hardware.

-- Change to select the Target Setup tab of the Debug Configurations dialog box, and deselect the Reset entire system and Program Device check boxes in the dialog box.
+- Change to select the Target Setup tab of the PS Debug Configuration, and deselect the Reset entire system and Program Device check boxes in the dialog box.

 - Click Apply to proceed.

 - You also need to create a launch group containing the two debug